What Are Natural Wines? Why Should I Care About Them?

 My family and I were quite pleased with the overall taste and my husband and I are looking forward to trying a 2012 Cru Bourgeois from Bordeaux, from one of my favorite appellations, as our next foray into Dry Farm Wines.

 These days the word natural is thrown around quite a bit.
-Almost anything can be dubbed “all natural” as there’s no real regulations around the use of the word in food or in wine.
-So, as consumers, it can be hard to cut through the static and find products that are truly natural.
+Almost anything can be dubbed “all-natural” as there are no real regulations around the use of the word in food or wine.
+So, as consumers, it can be hard to cut through the static and find truly natural products.

 Dry Farm Wines has done the work for you.
 They vet the producers and ensure that what they claim is true.
-In my opinion they are leaders in providing wines that meet requirements that are healthier, and they find wines that still can respond well to our modern palates.
+In my opinion, they are leaders in providing wines that meet healthier requirements and they find wines that still can respond well to our modern palates.
 I am glad to have discovered them and look forward to tasting more of their wines in the future.